HackYourFuture-CPH/program/courses/Foundation/intro-to-backend/exercises/exercise2.md

 Your task is to implement a full list of routes, to practice building an API and your SQL skills.
 See how many you can implement!

+For each route you add, test in via Postman.
+Save each request so you can easily come back and test them all again in the future.

 1. `/all-users` responds with all users sorted by ID - this one is already done for you in the example!
 2. `/unconfirmed-users` should respond with unconfirmed users
 3. `/gmail-users` should respond with users with an @gmail.com email